May 14, 2026

 A typical coding session touches the terminal, Slack, GitHub PR descriptions, issue trackers, and documentation tools.
 Stopping to type in each one breaks the same flow you were trying to protect inside the IDE.

-System-wide voice input covers all of it.
+System-wide voice input covers it all.
 One shortcut, every app.
-Willow works in your terminal for CLI prompts, in your browser for issue tickets, in Notion for architecture notes, and in Slack for async updates, all with the same accuracy and latency as inside Cursor.
-No context switching, no hunting for a mic button.
+A tool with system-wide activation works in your terminal for CLI prompts, in your browser for issue tickets, in Notion for architecture notes, and in Slack for async updates, with no context switching and no hunting for a mic button.

 Willow Voice for Cursor: The Complete Voice Prompting Solution